 Courtney M. Dankworth is a partner in the Litigation Department and is based in the New York office.
 She is a member of the firm’s Consumer Finance Group.

 Ms. Dankworth’s practice focuses on banking enforcement actions and disputes related to financial services and consumer finance, including regulatory investigations conducted by the Department of Justice, state attorneys general and state banking regulators.
 Her representations have included negotiating and implementing the National Mortgage Settlement that settled claims by state and federal agencies against the country’s five largest mortgage servicers, as well as other mortgage, credit card and consumer finance issues.
-Ms. Dankworth is recognized as a Rising Star in Banking (2017), Law 360’s list of attorneys under 40 whose legal accomplishments transcend their age.
+Ms. Dankworth is recommended by The Legal 500 US (2017) for International Litigation and recognized as a Rising Star in Banking (2017), Law 360’s list of attorneys under 40 whose legal accomplishments transcend their age.
 In addition, she appears in Benchmark Litigation’s Under 40 Hot List (2017).